 If MET or MRT is chosen as the TIME_SYSTEM, then the epoch of either the start of the mission for MRT, or of the event for MET, should either be given in a comment in the message or provided in an ICD.
 The time system for the start of the mission or the event should also be provided in the comment or the ICD.
 If these values are used for the TIME_SYSTEM, then the times given in the file denote a duration from the mission start or event.
 However, for clarity, an ICD should be used to fully specify the interpretation of the times if these values are to be used.
 The time format should only utilize three digit days from the MET or MRT epoch, not months and days of the months.

-Ref_Frame KEYWORD
+Reference Frame KEYWORDs